Anaklia: Anaklia Port Project

 In 2016, Georgia decided to construct a new deepwater port at Anaklia, in the vicinity of the aborted project of the Lazika city.
 The new port project was developed by the Anaklia Development Consortium, a joint Georgian–United States venture.
 The construction began in December 2017.
 In July 2018, the Dutch marine contractor Van Oord was selected for the early dredging and reclamation works.

-The Anaklia Port is planned to become operational in December 2020, with a handling capacity of up to 10,000 TEU vessels.
+The Anaklia Port was to have become operational in December 2020, with a handling capacity of up to 10,000 TEU vessels.
+However, Georgia cancelled the project in 2019.
+The contract between the Georgian government and the investor Anaklia Development Consortium's (ADC) was cancelled in 2020, with the Georgian government citing missing deadlines and other issues.
+In May 2024, the Georgia's Ministry of Economy named the China Communications Construction Company as the government's private partner in the joint venture responsible for developing and managing the Anaklia port project.
+In July 2024, the ADC failed to win a case in the International Court of Arbitration to recoup investments in the project.
+In August, the Belgian company Jan De Nul has signed the agreement to build the marine infrastructure of the port.